This Sustainable-Affordable Outerwear Brand Is Having A Sitewide Sale

 Did someone say super-chic and actually-warm coats, jackets, puffers, and more for less than $200?
 Believe it!
 If your closet's been craving more and more outerwear but you're wallet's been crying as you click the check out button, we've got you.
-Bernardo, the stylishly functional outerwear brand that’s one of our best-kept shopping secrets, is having a 48-hour-only sale in celebration of the solstice.
-Starting December 21 through December 22, get 15% off sitewide — and that includes already-on-sale styles — with the promo code WINTER15 at checkout.
+Bernardo, the stylishly functional outerwear brand that’s one of our best-kept shopping secrets (you may have noticed them on Nordstrom's bestsellers section with over 300 customer reviews), is having a winter solstice sale.
+Starting December 21 through December 23, get 15% off sitewide — and that includes already-on-sale styles — with the promo code WINTER15 at checkout.
 The brand’s coats, puffers, and layerable vests are made from recycled polyester and insulated with batting made from recycled water bottles.
-They've even partnered with the Responsible Down Standard-certified down supplier DOWNLITE to guarantee that their materials are 100% traceable.
 So, if you've been searching for a sustainable, practical, chic AND affordable coat as the weather gets more and more chilly, your search is officially over.
 Shop some of our team’s favorites ahead.

 Advertisement